ACKs and NACKs Explained: The Feedback Loop Behind Reliable Data

 Conclusion

-An ACK, short for acknowledgement, confirms that data packets were received correctly.
+An ACK, short for acknowledgement, is a control signal that confirms a data packet was received correctly.

 ACK/NACK messages are control signals used in protocols to ensure reliable data transmission.
-An ACK confirms correct reception, while a NACK indicates an error, requiring retransmission.
+An ACK confirms correct reception, while a NACK indicates an error that requires retransmission.

-This indicates that neither an ACK (acknowledgement) nor a NACK was received from the receiver at the moment (ATM).
-It usually implies a transmission delay or a potential issue in communication.
+It means that neither an ACK (acknowledgement) nor a NACK was received from the receiver at that moment.
+It usually points to a transmission delay or a potential problem in the communication path.

 Share this